Defend the Brooks Range Defend the Brooks Range

 Fresh Water

-Thousands of rivers and streams that are the lifeblood of the region’s communities, culture, and wildlife would be bulldozed or redirected.
+Thousands of rivers and streams flowing out of the Brooks Range are the lifeblood of the region’s communities, culture, and wildlife.
+These waterways would be bulldozed, redirected, and polluted.

 Next